Interwar period: Italy

 In 1922, the leader of the Italian Fascist movement, Benito Mussolini, was appointed Prime Minister of Italy after the March on Rome.
 Mussolini resolved the question of sovereignty over the Dodecanese at the 1923 Treaty of Lausanne, which formalised Italian administration of both Libya and the Dodecanese Islands, in return for a payment to Turkey, the successor state to the Ottoman Empire, though he failed in an attempt to extract a mandate of a portion of Iraq from Britain.

-The month following the ratification of the Treaty of Lausanne, Mussolini ordered the invasion of the Greek island of Corfu after the Corfu incident.
+During the month after the ratification of the Treaty of Lausanne, Mussolini ordered the invasion of the Greek island of Corfu after the Corfu incident.
 The Italian press supported the move, noting that Corfu had been a Venetian possession for four hundred years.
 The matter was taken by Greece to the League of Nations, where Mussolini was convinced by Britain to evacuate Royal Italian Army troops, in return for reparations from Greece.
 The confrontation led Britain and Italy to resolve the question of Jubaland in 1924, which was merged into Italian Somaliland.

 During the late 1920s, imperial expansion became an increasingly favoured theme in Mussolini's speeches.
-Amongst Mussolini's aims were that Italy had to become the dominant power in the Mediterranean that would be able to challenge France or Britain, as well as attain access to the Atlantic and Indian Oceans.
+Amongst Mussolini's aims were that Italy had to become the dominant power in the Mediterranean which would be able to challenge France or Britain, as well as attain access to the Atlantic and Indian Oceans.
 Mussolini alleged that Italy required uncontested access to the world's oceans and shipping lanes to ensure its national sovereignty.
-This was elaborated on in a document he later drew up in 1939 called "The March to the Oceans", and included in the official records of a meeting of the Grand Council of Fascism.
-This text asserted that maritime position determined a nation's independence: countries with free access to the high seas were independent; while those who lacked this, were not.
+He elaborated on this in a document he later drew up in 1939 called "The March to the Oceans", which was included in the official records of a meeting of the Grand Council of Fascism.
+The text asserted that maritime position determined a nation's independence: countries with free access to the high seas were independent; while those who lacked this, were not.
 Italy, which only had access to an inland sea without French and British acquiescence, was only a "semi-independent nation", and alleged to be a "prisoner in the Mediterranean":

 In the Balkans, the Fascist regime claimed Dalmatia and held ambitions over Albania, Slovenia, Croatia, Bosnia and Herzegovina, Macedonia, and Greece based on the precedent of previous Roman dominance in these regions.
 Dalmatia and Slovenia were to be directly annexed into Italy while the remainder of the Balkans was to be transformed into Italian client states.
 The regime also sought to establish protective patron-client relationships with Austria, Hungary, Romania, and Bulgaria.